michaelvalentin/flyfoundation/thoughts/System-Definitions-new-design.md

 #System Definitions position in the system
-All systems should be able to function independently of the System Defintions, meaning one should be able to make use of their full feature-set through an API, perhaps even with an internal DSL ish' syntax.
-This makes it possible to test all parts.
+All systems should be able to function independently of the System Defintions, meaning one should be able to make use of their full feature-set through an API, perhaps even with an internal DSL'ish syntax.
+This makes it possible to test all parts, independent of the system definitions.

 The System definitions are then used for centrally defining aspects, so they are not repeated over several sub-systems (eg. database, validation & model).
 The centralisation also